catzy007/catzy007.github.io/posts/2023-03-30-fixing-my-old-speaker/content.md

-usually used for Apple devices and can handle bit rates up to 320 kbps, aptX HD which is CSR/Qualcomm proprietary audio codec offering improved version of regular aptX with bit rates up to 576 kbps, and there is SBC which officially can handle bit rates up to 345 kbps, but modern Bluetooth audio receiver can handle up to 730 kbps this is refered by the community as [SBC-XQ](https://lineageos.org/engineering/Bluetooth-SBC-XQ/) wich according to [soundexpert.org](http://soundexpert.org/articles/-/blogs/audio-quality-of-sbc-xq-bluetooth-audio-codec)
+usually used for Apple devices and can handle bit rates up to 320 kbps, aptX HD which is CSR/Qualcomm proprietary audio codec offering improved version of regular aptX with bit rates up to 576 kbps and regular aptX bit rates up to 384 kbps, and there is SBC which officially can handle bit rates up to 345 kbps, but modern Bluetooth audio receiver can handle up to 730 kbps this is refered by the community as [SBC-XQ](https://lineageos.org/engineering/Bluetooth-SBC-XQ/) wich according to [soundexpert.org](http://soundexpert.org/articles/-/blogs/audio-quality-of-sbc-xq-bluetooth-audio-codec)